The Ground State Energy and Concentration of Complexity in Spherical Bipartite Models: Proof of Proposition

 \section{Proof of Proposition \ref{prop:KR-2point}}

 This section is devoted to the proof of Proposition \ref{prop:KR-2point}.
 First we will perform a normalization on $H_N$ to simplify the factors which appear in our analysis.
-For each $\ell$, let $S^{\ell}=S^{\ell}\textup{(}1\textup{)}.$ Furthermore, let us define for $\textup{(}\sigma,\tau\textup{)}\in S^{N_1-1}\times S^{N_2-1}$ The function $h_{N}$ is a centered Gaussian random field with covariance
+For each $\ell$, let $S^{\ell}=S^{\ell}(1)=\{x\in \R^\ell:\|x\|=1\}$.
+Furthermore, let us define for $(\sigma,\tau)\in S^{N_1-1}\times S^{N_2-1}$ The function $h_{N}$ is a centered Gaussian random field with covariance

 The proof of Proposition \ref{prop:KR-2point} begins, as in \cite{pspin-one},\cite{pspin-second} and \cite{bipartite}, by an application of the Kac-Rice formula.
-To state this, we begin by recalling some needed prerequisites.
+To state this, we will need some prerequisite notation.
 Let us endow the product of spheres $S^{N_1-1}\times S^{N_2-1}$ with the standard Riemannian metric inherited from $\R^N$.
-Given a choice of a \textup{(}piecewise\textup{)} smooth orthonormal frame field, $\textup{(}E_i\textup{)}_{i=1}^{N-2}$ on $S^{N_1-1}\times S^{N_2-1}$, we define
+Given a choice of a (piecewise) smooth orthonormal frame field, $(E_i)_{i=1}^{N-2}$ on $S^{N_1-1}\times S^{N_2-1}$, we define